- My Quick Links

 It is certainly acceptable to ask any student if they need accommodations in a course, or invite them to register with DRES if they have accommodation needs.
 Also, if a student gives you a Letter of Accommodation from DRES or discloses to you that they are registered with DRES, you can contact us with questions or concerns and that is not considered breaking confidentiality.

 It is certainly NOT acceptable to “out” a student with a disability in your course.
 For example, making the volunteer note taker announcement and referring to the DRES student specifically by name or asking a student by name in front of the class about some aspect of their accommodation.

-Students with disabilities at the University have the right to: equal access to courses, programs, services, activities and facilities offered through the University; an equal opportunity to learn and to receive reasonable accommodations, academic adjustments, and/or auxiliary aids and services; appropriate confidentiality of all information regarding their disability and to choose to whom, outside of the University, information about their disability will be disclosed, except as disclosures are required or permitted by law; and information, reasonably available in accessible formats.
+Students with disabilities at the University have the right to: equal access to courses, programs, services, activities and facilities offered through the University; an equal opportunity to learn and to receive necessary accommodations, academic adjustments, and/or auxiliary aids and services; appropriate confidentiality of all information regarding their disability and to choose to whom, outside of the University, information about their disability will be disclosed, except as disclosures are required or permitted by law; and information, available in accessible formats.

-Students with disabilities have the responsibility to: meet qualifications and maintain essential institutional standards for courses, programs, services, activities, and facilities; identify as an individual with a disability when an accommodation is needed and seek information, counsel, and assistance as necessary; demonstrate and/or document (from an appropriate licensed clinical professional) how the disability limits their participation in courses, programs, services, activities and facilities; and follow published procedures for obtaining reasonable accommodations, academic adjustments and/or auxiliary aids and services.
+Students with disabilities have the responsibility to: meet qualifications and maintain essential institutional standards for courses, programs, services, activities, and facilities; identify as an individual with a disability when an accommodation is needed and seek information, counsel, and assistance as necessary; demonstrate and/or document (from an appropriate licensed clinical professional) how the disability limits their participation in courses, programs, services, activities and facilities; and follow published procedures for obtaining accommodations, academic adjustments and/or auxiliary aids and services.